awsdocs/amazon-aurora-user-guide/doc_source/DBActivityStreams.md

 ```

 **Example Policy to Deny Starting Database Activity Streams**
-The following IAM policy example denies a user or role from starting database activity streams\.
+The following IAM policy example denies a user or role from starting activity streams\.

 ```
 {